juanluispaz/immutable-binder/README.md

 - **`getValue(): T`**: returns the value contained by the binder.

 - **`setValue(value: T, force?: boolean): Binder<T>`**: sets the value to the binder, returns the new binder that represents the same node in the new tree.
-This method receives a secondary optional argument, that if it is set to `true`, it forces to create a new tree even when the value is the same as the current one.
+This method receives an optional second argument, that if it is set to `true`, it forces to create a new tree even when the value is the same as the current one.

 - **`hasValue(): boolean`**: returns `true` if the contained value is different to `null` or `undefined`, otherwise returns `false`.

+- **`sameValue(value: T): boolean`**: returns `true` if the contained value is the same that the provided by argument, otherwise returns `false`.

+- **`sameValue(value: Binder<T>): boolean`**: overload of the previous method.
+Returns `true` if the contained value is the same value contained by the binder provided by argument, otherwise returns `false`.

 - **`getParent(): Binder<any> | null`**: returns the parent binder that contains this binder.
 This method returns `null` when this binder is the root binder.